robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/2-4-Multiple-representations-for-abstract-data.md

 Above program uses data tags to tag the different representations.
 When the different representations are processed, data tags are added or stripped when they are interfacing with higher or lower level parts of the system.

+Data-directed programming can be used to modularize the system even further.